Play video icon.

 Drummond

-Billy Eugene Jones (Drummond) previously appeared in the Arena Stage’s production of Stick Fly.
-Broadway credits: Our Town, Purlie Victorious (Outer Critics Circle Nomination), Fat Ham, A Soldier’s Play, The Book of Mormon, A Raisin in the Sun, The Trip to Bountiful, The Big Knife, The Mountaintop, Passing Strange, Radio Golf and Gem of the Ocean.
-Off-Broadway credits include Fat Ham (Public Theater/[Obie Award]), On Sugarland (NYTW/ [Obie Award, Audelco Award for best actor, Drama Desk Nomination for best actor]), Where the Mountain Meets the Sea (Manhattan Theater Club), Much Ado About Nothing (NYSF), Pitbulls (Rattlestick Playwrights Theatre), The Jammer (Atlantic Theatre Company), In the Footprint (The Civilians), Waiting for Godot and Three Sisters (Classical Theatre of Harlem).
+Billy Eugene Jones (Drummond) previously appeared in Arena Stage’s production of Stick Fly.
+Broadway credits include Our Town, Purlie Victorious (Outer Critics Circle nomination), Fat Ham, A Soldier’s Play, The Book of Mormon, A Raisin in the Sun, The Trip to Bountiful, The Big Knife, The Mountaintop, Passing Strange, Radio Golf, and Gem of the Ocean.
+Off-Broadway credits include Fat Ham (Public Theater, Obie Award); On Sugarland (NYTW, Obie Award, AUDELCO Award for Best Actor, Drama Desk nomination for Best Actor); Where the Mountain Meets the Sea (Manhattan Theatre Club); Much Ado About Nothing (NYSF); Pitbulls (Rattlestick Playwrights Theater); The Jammer (Atlantic Theater Company); In the Footprint (The Civilians); Waiting for Godot and Three Sisters (Classical Theatre of Harlem).
 Billy is a graduate of Yale School of Drama.

 ALYSSA KEEGAN